Lavender Graduation & PRIDE AWARDS

 The color lavender is a combination of the pink triangle that gay men were forced to wear in concentration camps and the black triangle which, according to some, was used to designate lesbians as political prisoners in Nazi Germany.
 The LGBT civil rights movement took these symbols of hatred and combined them as a color and symbol of pride and community.

 View a list of U.S. colleges and universities that celebrate Lavender Graduation.

 2016 Keynote Speaker

-We are thrilled to welcome back to campus, alumnus and co-founder of Walton Isaacson (WI) Advertising Agency, Aaron Walton '83
+We were thrilled to welcome back to campus, alumnus and co-founder of Walton Isaacson (WI) Advertising Agency, Aaron Walton '83.

 2015 Keynote Speaker

 We were delighted when attorney Sara Schnorr returned to campus to give our keynote address.